Meet the Team

 May’s research is funded by the Social Sciences and Humanities Research Council (SSHRC).

-Maija Kiviharju (she/her) is a second year Master's student in the Clinical Psychology program at the University of Regina.
-Under the supervision of Dr. Gordon, Maija's ongoing thesis research investigates the utility of the Coping with Infertility self-help program on the partners of those who complete it.
+Maija Kiviharju (she/her) is a first-year doctoral student in the Clinical Psychology program at the U of R. Under the supervision of Dr. Gordon, Maija's Master's thesis investigated the utility of the Coping with Infertility self-help program on the partners of those who complete it.
 She is also examining approaches to optimizing the program for men and other non-gestational partners.

 Likewise, Maija's research interests pertain to reproductive events and parenting experiences, specifically the psychosocial aspects of infertility, pregnancy, childbirth, and the postpartum period.
 She also has an affinity for family dynamics and the interplay between biological factors (e.g., hormones) and mood.